KarolinaMotyka/MLOps_Assignment/README.md

 ##  Overview

-This project is an **automated MLOps pipeline** that fetches new penguin data daily, predicts its species using a trained machine learning model, and updates the results everyday at 7.30.
+This project is an **automated MLOps pipeline** that fetches new penguin data daily, predicts its species using a trained machine learning model, and updates the results everyday at 7.30 and push it to **GitHub Pages**.

 ---